vaterlaus/django_cassandra_backend/README.txt

 (e.g. programmatic creation/deletion of keyspaces & column families, secondary index support) that are useful for the Django database backend, so I targeted that instead of 0.6.
 Unfortunately, the Cassandra Thrift API changed between 0.6 and 0.7, so the two version are incompatible.
-I'm using the final release of 0.7.0.
-That's the only version I've tested against, so no promises if you try it with a different version.
+I'm currently using the 0.7.4 release.
+That's the only version I'm testing against, so no promises if you try it with a different version.

 If you're updating from a previous version of the Cassandra DB backend, then it's possible/likely that the format it stores models/fields in Cassandra has changed, so you should wipe your Cassandra database.
-If you're using the default locations for things, then this should involve executing a "rm -rf /var/log/cassandra/*" and "rm -rf /var/lib/cassandra/*".
+If you're using the default locations for things, then this should involve executing something like "rm -rf /var/log/cassandra/*" and "rm -rf /var/lib/cassandra/*".
 Obviously at some point as the backend becomes more stable data format compatibility or migration will be supported, but for now it's not worth the effort.